DFE-Digital/get-into-teaching-app/app/views/content/blog/how-to-find-school-experience.md

 To start your request for school experience, head to the [Get school experience service](https://schoolexperience.education.gov.uk/) now.

-If you’re a school or training provider that would like to know more about joining the Get school experience service please email: [organise.school-experience@education.gov.uk](mailto:organise.school-experience@education.gov.uk)
+If you’re a school or training provider that would like to know more about joining the Get school experience service please email [organise.school-experience@education.gov.uk](mailto:organise.school-experience@education.gov.uk).